ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/migration/client-api/indexes.markdown

-﻿# Migration : Indexes defined using client API
+# Migration: Indexes defined using client API

 Below there is list of changes to `AbstractIndexCreationTask`, `AbstractMultiMapIndexCreationTask` and `IndexDefinition`.